Language: EN

 Return of functions in C#

-The return of a function is the way in which a function can return a value to the code that called it.
-The reserved word return is used for this purpose.
+The return of a function is a value that after its completion (and optionally) a function can return to the code that called it.
+This is done using the reserved word return.

-It is also possible for a function to not return any value.
-This is indicated by the void type.
+It is also possible for a function not to return any value.
+This is indicated by the type void.

-It is only possible to return one value.
-Although we can return a group of values, such as a collection, a tuple or a class.
+On the other hand, it is only possible to return one value.
+Although we can return a grouping of values (such as a collection, a tuple, or a class).

-For example, the greet() function only performs an action, it does not need to return any value.
-In that case we use the reserved word void.
+For example, the function saludar() only performs an action, it does not need to return any value.
+In that case, we use the reserved word void.

 {